 Dual extraction offers the maximum benefit.
-In this process, the fat soluble and water soluble properties are extracted separately to get a high potency finished product.
+In this process, the fat-soluble and water-soluble properties are extracted separately to get a high potency finished product.
 Alcohol extraction extracts the fat-soluble compounds by essentially creating a tincture and using a long and slow extraction.
 Then, mushrooms are boiled and simmered to extract the maximum amount of water-soluble compounds.
 The combined extract then gets concentrated and spray dried to create a powder.

-Of course we have other options, including Four Sigmatic Reishi Elixir, Om Organic Reishi, Irish Botanicals Reishi caps, Terra Nova Reishi caps.
+Naturally, we have other options, including Four Sigmatic Reishi Elixir, Om Organic Reishi, Irish Botanicals Reishi caps, Terra Nova Reishi caps.

 *Please note that while we are knowledgeable about our products and nutrition, this blog should never be a substitute for medical advice and attention